qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Output
 ......
 ``Eliminated`` [vector: polygon]
-  Cleaned vector layer as result of the parameters chosen
+  Cleaned vector layer as result of the parameters chosen.

 .. _qgisexplodelines: